-The Kelso Museum of Near Eastern Archaeology will be open from 6:30-7:15 p.m. and after the lecture.
-The lecture and reception to follow are free and open to the public.
+The lecture is free and open to the public, and a reception will follow.
+The Kelso Museum of Near Eastern Archaeology will be open from 6:00-7:15 p.m. and after the lecture.

 Interested in learning more about future lectures and events?
-Send your name and address to Karen Bowden Cooper at firstname.lastname@example.org to be added to the mailing list.
+Send your name and address to email@example.com to be added to the mailing list.

 During one such recent lecture, Richard Talbert, William Rand Kenan professor of history at the University of North Carolina, Chapel Hill, discussed "The Magnificent Peutinger Map: Roman Cartography at its Most Creative."
 Listen to the lecture.

 When space is available, archaeology courses at PTS may be audited through the Registrar's Office.
 Because PTS courses are graduate level, a four year college degree is normally a prerequisite.
 Check the list of upcoming available courses.